From the founder of the Holosapiens Project

 Sad Bamboo

 On a mental/emotional level the emotions associated with the Lung are grief and sadness.
-A long-time unresolved or repressed grief contracts the Lung, interfering with its function to disperse Qi, nutrients and water mist throughout the body.(2) Thus the Lung becomes congested with undistributed material, while the body remains undernourished.
-Usually people with Lung problems have some unresolved sadness that needs to be addressed and transformed.
+A long-time unresolved or repressed grief contracts the Lung, interfering with its function to disperse Qi, nutrients and water mist throughout the body (2) Thus the Lung becomes congested with undistributed material, while the body remains undernourished.

 Since the Lung is responsible for unifying and dispersing of Qi and nutrients the emotional equivalent of this healthy physical function would be gathering and letting go.
-People with healthy Lungs are unified, centered and effective at what they do but also have the ability to let go of everything that is unpractical and needless (2) On the other hand people with weak Lungs have difficulty letting go and manifest attachment to people, objects, the past, etc.
+People with healthy Lungs are unified, centered and effective at what they do but also have the ability to let go of everything that is unpractical and needless (2) On the other hand people with weak Lungs have difficulty letting go and manifest attachment to other people, objects, the past, etc.

 YS